dathadathu/Potato-Disease-Classification-Using-CNN/README.md

 2. **Late Blight** :- caused by a specific micro-organism

 If it can be detected by the farmer, can avoid the losses and prevent the plant by applying some treatments.
-Early blight and Late blight have little different
+Early blight and Late blight have little different.

 Need to identify accurately, what kind of a disease is there in that potato plant.